List of active Royal Australian Navy ships: Supply class

-Two Supply class replenishment ships were ordered from Navantia back in 2016 to replace the RAN's ageing replenishment vessels HMAS Success and HMAS Sirius.
+Two Supply-class replenishment ships were ordered in 2016, the ships are based on Spanish Navantia's design AOR Cantabria, these ships replaced the RAN's ageing replenishment vessels HMAS Success and HMAS Sirius.
 The ships are designed to provide fuel, food, ammunition, and other stores to RAN vessels operating well beyond friendly ports.
-The two ships began commissioning in 2021.
+The two vessels were built at Navantia's shipyard in Ferrol.

 Hydrographic survey

 Leeuwin class

-Two Leeuwin-class survey ships were built for the RAN by NQEA of Cairns.
+Only one of the two Leeuwin-class survey ships is still active as of 3 November 2024.
+They were built for the RAN by NQEA of Cairns.
 Ordered in 1996, the ships were commissioned in a joint ceremony in 2000.
 They are capable of charting waters up to 6000 m deep, and carry three Fantome-class survey boats for shallow-water work.
 In addition to hydrographic surveying duties, since 2001 both vessels have also operated in support of the RAN patrol force.

-Paluma class

-The Paluma-class survey motor launches are large catamarans designed for survey operations around northern and eastern Australia.
-Four ships were built by Eglo Engineering at Port Adelaide, South Australia between 1988 and 1990.
-The vessels normally operate in pairs.